-JamisonMoneyFarmer PC is headquartered in Tuscaloosa, Alabama, and was founded in 1920 by the late Carl C. Jamison, one of the first Certified Public Accountants in the state.
-JMF employs over 90 professionals and support personnel, including 13 shareholders, with additional offices in Birmingham and Selma.
-JMF serves privately held businesses and their owners, government and not-for-profit organizations and individuals in Alabama and throughout the southeast with a full range of accounting, tax, and consulting services.
-JMF is recognized by the American Institute of Certified Public Accountants as one of the 500 largest firms in the United States.
-Read more history...
+JamisonMoneyFarmer PC (JMF), Alabama’s seventh largest CPA firm with three offices in Alabama, was founded in 1920 by the late Carl C. Jamison, one of the first Certified Public Accountants in the state.
+JMF employs over 90 professionals and support personnel, including 13 shareholders.
+JMF serves privately held businesses and their owners, government and not-for-profit organizations and individuals in Alabama and throughout the southeast with a full range of accounting, tax, estate, trust and international advisory services.
+JMF is recognized as one of the Best Companies to Work for in Alabama and by the American Institute of Certified Accountants as one of the 250 largest firms out of 44,000 in the United States.

 Carl C. Jamison, one of the first Certified Public Accountants in the state of Alabama, holding certificate number 39, founded JamisonMoneyFarmer PC in 1920.
 He developed accounting systems for many local institutions, including the City of Tuscaloosa, Stillman College, The Tuscaloosa News, and Druid City Hospital.
 His reputation as an expert in municipal, non-profit, and hospital accounting systems soon led to work throughout Alabama.
 With a career spanning economic prosperity to depression and back again, Carl Jamison was one of the most highly respected and sought after accountants in the state when he unexpectedly died of a heart attack at the age of 52.